Sirius Space Services

 Sirius Space Services is a rocket manufacturing company from Paris, Ile-de-France, France, founded in 2020.
-The company is developing three rockets (launch vehicles): Sirius 1, Sirius 13, Sirius 15, which use STAR-1 engine.
-The launch facilities will be Arnhem Space Centre (Australia) and Guiana Space Centre.
+The company is developing three aunch vehicles): Sirius 1, Sirius 13, Sirius 15, which use STAR-1 engine.
+The launch facilities will be Arnhem Space Centre and Guiana Space Centre.

+History

+The company successfully test-fired a full prototype STAR-1 rocket engine for the first time in September 2026.